Yisusdev2005/Projects/README.md

 Note: You must have Python 3 installed on your computer.

 # Dependencies
-Xclip: A Linux mechanism for managing files from the clipboard Tesseract OCR: This is the optical character recognition engine used by the program.
+Xclip: A Linux mechanism for managing files from the clipboard.

+Tesseract OCR: This is the optical character recognition engine used by the program.

 On Linux: